 Overall, building an SBO as a new operating model requires a commitment to ongoing learning and development, a willingness to embrace new ways of working, and a focus on collaboration and skill-based team composition.
 By prioritizing these elements, organizations can position themselves for success in today’s rapidly changing business environment.

 1. Work is reorganized into a flexible portfolio of skills and structures that go beyond traditional roles and limitations of job descriptions, so skills-based.

 2. Workers are viewed as unique individuals with a distinct set of skills and capabilities, rather than mere employees in predefined roles.

 3. Decisions regarding work and workforce are based on skills through skills dialogs and skills development instead of job titles, covering aspects such as work allocation, performance management, recruitment, and rewards.

-4. Skills Management includes a skills strategy, skills data, technology, and governance that are vital in making value-driven decisions based on skills data.
+4. Skills management includes skills strategy, skills data, technology and governance that are vital in making value-driven decisions based on skills data.

-5. All skills data is transparant and decentralized to all employees to find skilled colleagues to learn from as mentors and to find the right person for the right task to get the job done.
+5. Skills data is transparent, decentralized and accessible to all employees to find skilled colleagues to learn from mentors and find the right person for the right project or task to get the job done.

-Transforming into a skills-based organization (SBO) involves several key building blocks.
+Transforming into a skills-based organization (SBO) involves several key elements.
 These include: